oracle-livelabs/database/23cfree/js-generic-json/json.md

                             1
     ```

-6. Clean this lab up by dropping the collection
+6. Clean up by dropping the collection

     Dropping a collection is like dropping a table in the relational world- it can be potentially dangerous!
 Only drop a collection if you are absolutely sure you don't need it anymore.
 Here is the except from the JavaScript module demonstrating how to drop a collection: